 Crane City Music proudly promotes the distinctive hip-hop culture of the Pacific Northwest.
+Our goal is to create an essential listening library of the finest recent hip-hop albums from the PNW on wax.
 We specifically focus on voices underrepresented in mainstream hip-hop: underground musicians, women, and queer artists of color who are pushing at the boundaries of the genre.

 How do I get a record deal with Crane City Music?

 Thanks for your enthusiasm.
 We only consider artists who align well with our label’s mission and are strongly identified with the Pacific Northwest.
 We are not currently looking to sign anyone new.

 Crane City Music is a boutique label that values quality over quantity.
 Each year, we only release 3 or 4 vinyl records.
 We often take a “wait and see” approach, evaluating a project for as long as six months after it is digitally released on SoundCloud, Spotify, or Bandcamp, to see what sort of reception it is receiving from the likes of KEXP, The Stranger, The Seattle Times, blogs, podcasts, and–most importantly–from fans.
 Is this record generating huge buzz online?
 Typically, the records we choose to release are some of the most critically-acclaimed Pacific Northwest hip-hop records from the past twelve months.
 It’s not uncommon for us to put out the vinyl edition of a project as much as 9-12 months after the digital and streaming release.
 We also have a small board made up of strongly-opinionated members of the hip-hop community who help us decide which 3 or 4 records we should pursue and release.